NavinShrinivas/Eduyptula-Challenge/README.md

 # Custom Eduyptula challenge

 Me being the learner I am.
 I dunno much of c.
-YET!...so task -01 is going to be me doing various c excersises.
+YET!...so task-01 is going to be me doing various c excersises.

+1:

+Write a program to print "Hello, World!".

+2:

+Make 1 variable of each type mentioned in the comments and print them

 # The Eudyptula Challenge